tailcallhq/tailcall/tests/execution_spec.md

    - If one or more tests have a [`skip` annotation](#annotation), every test except those will be run.
    - If none of the above is true, all tests will be run.
 1. The runner evaluates every test.
-   - If the test has an [`sdl error` instruction](#instruction), the runner does the following:
+   1. If the test has an [`sdl error` instruction](#instruction), the runner does the following:
       1. Reads and parses the config, taking note of the validation errors.
       1. **If no validation errors occurred, the runner throws an error.** (`sdl error` is a requirement, not a try-catch.)
       1. Compares the encountered errors to the `errors` snapshot.
       1. If the snapshot doesn't match the encountered errors, the runner generates a new snapshot and throws an error.
       1. Ends the test run, and starts evaluating the next test.
 (All other actions would require a parseable `server` schema.)
-   - The runner parses every `server` block.
+      1. The runner parses every `server` block.
    1. Parses the block and checks for errors.
    1. If the test has a [`check identity` instruction](#instruction), the runner converts the parsed block to SDL again, and checks if the two strings are the same.
 If they're not, the runner throws an error.
-     1. Convers the parsed block to SDL again, parses the converted SDL again, and checks if the two Config structs are equal.
-(This is called a `server round-trip` check.)
+   1. The runner performs a `merge` check:
+      1. Attemps to merge all [`server` blocks](#server), resulting in a merged config.
+(If there is only one [`server` block](#server), the runner will merge it with the default config.)
+      1. Compares the merged config to the `merged` snapshot.
+      1. If the snapshot doesn't match the merged config, the runner generates a new snapshot and throws an error.
-   - If there is exactly one [`server` block](#server), the runner performs a `client` check:
+   1. If there is exactly one [`server` block](#server), the runner performs a `client` check:
       1. Generates the client schema of the `server` block.
       1. Compares it to the `client` snapshot.
       1. If the snapshot doesn't match the generated schema, the runner generates a new snapshot and throws an error.
-   - The runner tries to determine the main test action.
-(Only one of the following bullet points will happen, you can not combine main test actions.)
-     - If the test has an [`assert` block](#assert), the runner performs `assert` checks:
+   1. If the test has an [`assert` block](#assert), the runner performs `assert` checks:
       1. Sets up the mock HTTP client based on the `mock` property.
       1. Creates an app context based on the `server` block.
       1. For each assertion in the `assert` property (0-based index `i`), the runner does the following:
          1. Runs the HTTP request on the app context.
          1. Compares the HTTP response to the `assert_{i}` snapshot.
          1. If the snapshot doesn't match the response, the runner generates a new snapshot and throws an error.
-     - If the test has two or more [`server` blocks](#server) or a [`check merge` instruction](#instruction), the runner performs a `merge` check:
-       1. Attemps to merge all [`server` blocks](#server), resulting in a merged config.
-       1. Compares the merged config to the `merged` snapshot.
-       1. If the snapshot doesn't match the merged config, the runner generates a new snapshot and throws an error.
-     - If none of the above is true, nothing happens.

 ## Snapshots